domtes/once/README.md

 It can be easily provisioned to a private AWS account and it has been designed to have a negligible footprint on the bill.

+You can read [this blog post](https://doesntwork.me/post/building-a-one-time-file-sharing-personal-service/) to get some background information.

 ## Deploying on AWS

 [![asciicast](https://asciinema.org/a/338371.svg)](https://asciinema.org/a/338371)